- Academic Extracurricular Activities

 What are Extracurricular Activities?

 An extracurricular activity, aka ECA, is any activity children perform beyond the school’s standard curriculum.
-Such activities are based on their personal interests that can help them develop a new skill or improve an existing skill.
+Such activities are based on their interests that can help them develop or improve a new skill.

-As extracurricular activities for students are performed beside the school curriculum, schools do not sponsor ECA.
-These activities are usually voluntary and social, and involve interaction with the same age group.
+These activities are usually voluntary and social and involve interaction with the same age group.

 An extracurricular activity has two main criteria:

 - It provides value to people, including the doer

 For example: Improving your hair quality or trying different hairstyles doesn’t count as one of the children’s extracurricular activities, but starting a blog to share hair care tips will count as an ECA because it helps you build a new writing skill and provides value to other people.